What Is Car Insurance With Roadside Assistance?

 What Roadside Assistance Does Not Cover

-Damage from accidents is also excluded.
+Damage from accidents is also excluded from roadside assistance.
 Situations involving crashes are handled separately through protections such as collision coverage for accident-related damage or comprehensive protection for non-collision incidents.

 How Much Does Roadside Assistance Cost?

-Adding this coverage is usually inexpensive.
-Most insurers charge about $10 to $20 per year, or roughly $1 to $3 per month.
+Most insurers charge about $10 to $20 per year for roadside assistance coverage, or roughly $1 to $3 per month.
+At that price, a single tow at $75 to $100 covers five or more years of roadside premiums.

-Standalone plans from auto clubs may cost more but include additional benefits.
+Standalone plans from auto clubs may cost more but include longer towing distances and additional benefits.
 Looking at this add-on alongside the average monthly cost of car insurance helps put its value into perspective.

 Where Can You Get Roadside Assistance?